 Reverse mortgages (also referred to as "home equity conversion loans") give older homeowners the ability to use their built-up home equity without selling their home.
 Choosing between a monthly payment amount, a line of credit, or a lump sum, you can get a loan based on your equity.
 The loan doesn't have to be paid back until the homeowner sells the residence, moves out, or dies.
 After your house sells or you no longer use it as your main residence, you (or your estate) have to pay back the lender for the funds you received from the reverse mortgage plus interest and other finance charges.

-Usually, reverse mortgages are offered to homeowners at least 62 years old, have a small or zero balance owed against the home and maintain the property as your main living place.
+Most reverse mortgages require you be at least 62 years old, have a small or zero balance owed against your home and maintain the home as your main residence.

 Do you have a question regarding a mortgage program?